Best office apps for iOS

 The app incorporates Google's office suite (G Suite) which includes Google Docs, Sheets and Slides.
 This means that documents stored on the drive can be viewed, edited and created.
 Any changes will be saved to Google Drive.

 You are given 15GB of free storage which can be upgraded through paid plans which start at $1.99 (£1.52) per month.
-Files uploaded can be up to 5TB in size.

 Users can edit the privacy settings for each file as they see fit.
 This is especially handy if you want to collaborate with other people.